 STEP 2: Scrub the panes.

 Use the same soapy solution you use we mentioned above.
-Using a natural handheld sponge or hog-bristle brush, rub each pane from left to right and top to bottom.
-Be sure to work the sponge edges or brush bristles into the corners to loosen the dirt.
+Rub each pane from left to right and top to bottom using a natural handheld sponge or hog-bristle brush.
+Work the sponge edges or brush bristles into the corners to loosen the dirt.

 STEP 3: Wipe clean with a squeegee.